scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## draft-dekater-scion-controlplane-08
 {:numbered="false"}

-- Split "Circular dependencies and partitioning" into two sections: bootstrapping and partitioning.
-- Added some details about PCBs propagation and storage.
-- Qualified better the choice of time allowance in the definition of "segment from the future".
-- PCB selection: clarified criteria and removed superfluous image
+Major changes:

+- "Propagation of PCBs" section:
+  - clarify checks at reception
+  - introduce criteria for PCB selection policies
+  - remove superfluous policy example figure
+  - Propagation Interval and Best PCBs Set Size: mention tradeoff between scalability and amount of paths discovered.
+  - reorganize order of paragraphs
+- New section "Security Properties" in Security considerations, based on formal model of SCION
-- Control Service gRPC API - add Trust Material definitions
+- New figure: Control Service gRPC API - Trust Material definitions

-## draft-dekater-scion-controlplane-08
-{:numbered="false"}
+Minor changes:
+- Moved "Special-Purpose SCION AS Numbers" table later in text

-- Split "Circular dependencies and partitioning" into two sections: bootstrapping and partitioning.
+- Split "Circular dependencies and partitioning" into two sections: "Bootstrapping ability" and "Resistance to partitioning".
-- Added some details about PCBs propagation and storage.
+- Explain why PCBs have a next_isd_as field
-- Qualified better the choice of time allowance in the definition of "segment from the future".
+- Qualified better the choice of time allowance in the definition of segment from the future in section "PCB Validity".
-- Security considerations: clarify assumptions

 ## draft-dekater-scion-controlplane-07
 {:numbered="false"}